digama0/mm0/mm0-lean/README.md

 ## Compilation

 This has not been set up with a `leanpkg.toml` file, because I'm not sure how well `leanpkg` deals with projects that don't live at the root of the repo.
 Instead, I just use a `leanpkg.path` file.
-This file is not versioned, so if you want to compile the lean files, you should create a `leanpkg.lean` file at the root of the repo, containing:
+This file is not versioned, so if you want to compile the lean files, you should create a `leanpkg.path` file at the root of the repo, containing:

     builtin_path
     path mm0-lean